MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/environments.md

 - Replication of management group hierarchy in Canary and Production environment
 - Sandbox subscriptions

-Independently from the selected scenario, its recommended to:
+Independently from the selected scenario, it's recommended to:
 - adopt at least one environment for performing tests on
 - protect your environments, using separated Service Principal for test and production purposes
 - implement automated checks and approvals to validate and approve changes by a designated user(s) prior to deploying a change to a particular environment